Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 A pool of water gathered where Ljörn didn't notice, but he felt it flood his boots.
 At least his foot didn't feel like it was swollen anymore.
 He considered keeping his foot in there, but knew he probably shouldn't.
 Hesitantly, he took his foot out and took the water in with his bucket, then poured it out of the boat.

 He glanced at the ocean.
 Then, he saw the shadow again.
 Before he could see more, the rain got into his eyes.
 He blinked, broke eye contact, and turned back to his brother.
 "I...
-I... see!" he hurriedly said.
+I... look!" he hurriedly said.

 Alfrir was confused at what Ljörn saw.
 When Ljörn turned his gaze back to the sea, he saw that the shadow was gone.
 He let out a breath he had been holding.